adamhinton/chess-recommender-hf-space/README.md

 * Lichess game data processing
 * Machine learning for opening recommendation
-* A Next.js / TypeScript frontend consuming this model as a service
+* A Next.js / TypeScript frontend consuming this model as a service (TBA)

 ---